oracle/oracle-database-operator/docs/dbcs/provisioning/create_dbcs_with_kms.md

 In this use case, an OCI OBDS system is deployed using Oracle DB Operator OBDS controller along with KMS Vault configuration

-**NOTE** It is assumed that before this step, you have followed the [prerequisite](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) steps to create the configmap and the secrets required during the deployment.
+**NOTE** We assume that before this procedure, you have followed the [prerequisite steps](./../README.md#prerequsites-to-deploy-a-dbcs-system-using-oracle-db-operator-dbcs-controller) to create the configmap and the secrets required during the deployment.

 ## Pre-requisites for KMS Vaults related to OBDS System
-There is also other set of pre-requisites for KMS Vaults related to dynamic group and policies.
-Please follow instructions for same.
+You also must have completed the prerequisites for KMS Vaults related to dynamic group and policies.

-1. Create Dynamic group with rule `ALL {resource.compartment.id =<ocid>` and give it some name.
+1. Create Dynamic group with rule `ALL {resource.compartment.id =<ocid>` and give it a name.
-2. Create policy in your compartment for this dynamic group to access to key/vaults by database.
+2. Create a policy in your compartment for this dynamic group to grant it access to key/vaults by database.

 ```txt
 Allow dynamic-group <> to manage secret-family in compartment <>